 Another customer-oriented marketing strategy you should work upon is to personalize your communication with customers.
 Let your operators know that creating a personal vibe with customers is essential for keeping them hooked to your brand.

 Irrespective of the medium you choose, make sure your support team has all the data in hand to create a customized experience for every individual customer.
 For this, you can use tools like live chat or a help desk ticketing software that help you capture valuable data on customer behavior, decisions, and expectations.

-Recommended Read: Best 20 Help Desk Ticketing Systems of 2020
+Recommended Read: Best Help Desk Software for 2023